High vs Low FODMAP Foods: The Complete Reference Guide

 | Nuts & Seeds | Macadamia, pecans, walnuts, almonds (small serving), chia seeds, sesame seeds, pumpkin seeds, sunflower seeds | Keep to small serves — some nuts are portion-sensitive |

-Garlic tip: You can't eat garlic, but you don't have to lose the flavour.
-Sauté a whole garlic clove in oil, then remove it before adding other ingredients.
-The flavour compounds transfer into the oil, but the fructans (the FODMAP) stay in the garlic.
-Garlic-infused oil from the store is also always safe.
+Garlic tip: You can't eat garlic cloves, but you don't have to give up the flavour.
+Sauté a whole clove in oil, then fish it out before adding anything else.
+The flavour compounds move into the oil — but the fructans (the actual FODMAP) stay in the garlic.
+Store-bought garlic-infused oil works the same way and is always safe.

 Serving Size Matters: The Threshold Effect

-FODMAPs are dose-dependent.
-Almost every high-FODMAP food has a safe threshold — a serving size at which it won't cause symptoms in most sensitive people.
-This is why the Monash University FODMAP app uses a traffic light system: some foods are green at small servings and red at large ones.
+FODMAPs are dose-dependent — and this is the part most people miss.
+Almost every high-FODMAP food has a safe threshold: a serving size at which it won't cause symptoms in most sensitive people.
+This is why the Monash University FODMAP app uses a traffic light system.
+Some foods are green at small servings and red at large ones.

 Examples of portion-sensitive foods: